richardcalahan/ruby_array_find_consecutive/README.md

 ## Description

-`consecutive` is a method added to Ruby's Array class.
+`Array#consecutive` is a Ruby C extension.
 It returns an array of arrays of consecutive numbers for `self` for a given interval (defaults to 1).
 Thats a mouthful, so perhaps an example will help.

 ## Usage